Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Simulations

 The dust component is initialized with a net zero drift velocity relative to the surrounding gas.
-It is spatially distributed according to an initially uniform DTG ratio $\initvalupper{\dustden} = \dustgas \initvalupper{\gasden}$, where $\dustgas = 0.01$ reflects the galactic value.
 The grain sizes follow an empirical Mathis, Rumpl, \& Nordsieck (MRN) power-law distribution with a differential number density $d N_{\rm d} / d \grainsize \propto \grainsize^{-3.5}$ \citep{mathis:1977.grain.sizes}.
 The distribution spans a dynamic range of $\grainsize^{\rm max} = 100\grainsize^{\rm min}$, with $\grainsize^{\rm max} = 0.1 \rm \mu m$ for our fiducial simulations.
-We adopt the classic MRN mixture of carbonaceous and silicate composition, assuming a uniform internal density and composition across different grain sizes.
+We adopt the classic MRN mixture of carbonaceous $(\sim 40\%)$ and silicate $(\sim 60\%)$ composition, assuming a uniform internal density and composition across different grain sizes.
 This corresponds to grains with a sublimation temperature of approximately 1500 K and an internal density of $\internaldensity \sim 2.25 \, \rm g/cm^3$.
 We do not model grain growth or destruction; consequently, we adhere to a fixed size distribution, maintaining constant sizes for particles throughout the simulation.

-We provide a summary of the initial conditions for all simulations discussed in this work in Table \ref{table}.
+We provide a summary of the initial conditions for all simulations discussed in this work in Table \ref{table:1}.